solleks/f18-llvm-project/flang/docs/FIRArrayOperations.md

 values of elements from loaded array copies.
 These have "GEP-like" syntax and semantics.

+Fortran arrays are implicitly memory bound as are some other Fortran type/kind entities.
+For entities that can be atomically promoted to the value domain, we use `array_fetch` and `array_update`.

 `array_access` and `array_amend` are defined to work as getter/setter pairs on references to elements in loaded array copies. `array_access` has "GEP-like" syntax. `array_amend` annotates which loaded array copy is being written to.
-It is invalid to update an array copy without array_amend; doing so will result in undefined behavior.
+It is invalid to update an array copy without `array_amend`; doing so will result in undefined behavior.
+For those type/kinds that cannot be promoted to values, we must leave them in a memory reference domain, and we use `array_access` and `array_amend`.

 ## array_load